-The device testing will consist of running the machine under normal operating conditions at the deployment site, collecting data with onboard instrumentation, logging that data, and sending some of it back to a control centre on shore via wireless signals.
+The RSP system testing will consist of running all equipment under normal operating conditions at the deployment site, collecting data with onboard instrumentation, logging that data, and sending some of it back to a control centre on shore via wireless signals.
 Onboard instrumentation will measure parameters needed to assess power absorption, engineering quantities like loads, and to monitor the health of the machine.